-- (1) For a transaction in an open-ended collective investment scheme which is authorised or registered under the Law, the contract note must be sent in accordance with the scheme's principal documents and before the close of business on the seventh business day following the day on which the transaction was effected.
-[10.3.1] - (2) For a transaction effected in a Category 2 controlled investment, the contract note must be sent as soon as practicable except where the client specifically requests, in writing, otherwise.
-[10.3.2] - (3) For the purposes of (1) and (2) [10.3.3] - (a) a transaction effected after the close of business on any business day, but before the end of that business day, must be treated as having been effected before the close of business on the next following business day;
+- (1) For a transaction in an open-ended collective investment scheme which is authorised or registered under the Law, the contract note must be sent in accordance with the scheme's principal documents and before the close of business on the seventh business day following the day on which the transaction was effected. - (2) For a transaction effected in a Category 2 controlled investment, the contract note must be sent as soon as practicable except where the client specifically requests, in writing, otherwise. - (3) For the purposes of (1) and (2) - a transaction effected after the close of business on any business day, but before the end of that business day, must be treated as having been effected before the close of business on the next following business day;

-- (b) where a series of transactions is treated as one, the end of the relevant period of 24 hours must be treated as the time at which the transaction was effected; and - (c) where a transaction falls to be allocated in accordance with rule 5.3(4) to (6), the transaction must be treated as having been effected on the day on which the allocation is made. - (4) In the event that a client, for whom a licensee has effected a sale, conversion, or purchase of a Category 2 controlled investment requests the time of pricing in respect of a transaction, this must be promptly provided by the licensee.
-[10.3.4]
+- (b) where a series of transactions is treated as one, the end of the relevant period of 24 hours must be treated as the time at which the transaction was effected; and - (c) where a transaction falls to be allocated in accordance with rule 5.3.4 to rule 5.3.6, the transaction must be treated as having been effected on the day on which the allocation is made. - (4) In the event that a client, for whom a licensee has effected a sale, conversion, or purchase of a Category 2 controlled investment, requests the time of pricing in respect of a transaction, this must be promptly provided by the licensee.